laikacuriosity/codeX_techno_01/READMEforRetailSales.md

   Boost midweek sales (such as on Thursdays) with targeted promotions.

 CONCLUSIONS:
-This EDA provides a detailed understanding of customer demographics, product performance, and sales trends.
-Insights from this analysis can guide marketting strategies, inventory management, and revenue optimization in this retail business.
+This EDA provides a detailed understanding of customer demographics, product performance and sales trends.
+Insights from this analysis can guide marketting strategies, inventory management and revenue optimization in this retail business.